Health : hydroxychloroquine does not protect against COVID-19 - .

 On May 22, the British medical journal Lancet published a study supported by data from hundreds of hospitals and involving 90,000 patients hospitalized for coronavirus infection on six continents.

-This report found that those who received hydroxychloroquine, or a related compound called chlorichine, had a significantly higher risk of death than those who did not receive the treatment.
+This report determined that those who received hydroxychloroquine, or a related compound called chlorichine, had a significantly higher risk of death than those who did not receive the treatment.

 Soon after, the World Health Organization (WHO) suspended the use of hydroxychloroquine in an extensive international trial of treatments for the disease, and France banned its use as therapy in cases of COVID-19.